nikcleju/IT_LectureNotes/content/IT/SourceCoding.myst.md

 4. Continue until the end of the symbol sequence
 ```

-TBD: Illustrate at whiteboard
+TODO: TBD: Illustrate at whiteboard

 This procedure shows the advantage of instantaneous codes over other codes which
-might be uniquely decodable, but are not instantaneous:
+might be uniquely decodable, but are not instantaneous.
-instantaneous codes allow for **simple decoding**.
-There is never any doubt about
+Instantaneous codes allow for **simple decoding**.
-the next message in the sequence.
+There is never any doubt about the next message in the sequence.

 This decoding scheme is also showing why these codes are named "*instantaneous*":
-a codeword can be decoded as soon as it is fully received, immediately, without any delay.
+a codeword can be decoded as soon as it is fully received, immediately, without any delay, because the decoding takes place on-the-fly while the bits are
+received one-by-one.

 As a counter example, consider the following uniquely decodable, but non-instantaneous code: $\left\lbrace 0, 01, 011, 1110 \right\rbrace$.
 When you read the first $0$, you cannot decode it yet, because you need to wait the next bits to understand how to segment the sequence.
 This implies that the decoding has some delay.